Reference

 What should stay fixed, and what should flex to fit your team.

-LDD is built on principles that shouldn't change:
+LDD is built on three principles that shouldn't change:

 But the practices (how you run loops, how often, what tools you use) should adapt to your context.
 A regulated financial services company needs different traceability practices than a solo builder shipping a SaaS app.
 A ten-person product team needs different cadence than a two-person startup.
 LDD should flex to fit.